abhimanyu-sikarwar/claude-extension/README.md

 ## Overview

 This extension intercepts and captures Claude.ai conversation data, allowing you to:
-- Export conversations as Markdown files
+- Export conversations in multiple formats: Markdown, Styled HTML, or PDF
 - Bulk export multiple conversations from chat history
 - Create/update GitHub Gists for easy sharing
 - Filter exports by message type (all messages or assistant-only)
 - Include or exclude thinking blocks in exports
 - Add a download button directly to the Claude.ai interface
+- Generate professionally styled exports with syntax highlighting and custom CSS

 ## Features